cchitsiang/awesome-stars/topics.md

 ## others

+- [evanw/thumbhash](https://github.com/evanw/thumbhash) - A very compact representation of an image placeholder
+- [unjs/magicast](https://github.com/unjs/magicast) - 🧀  Programmatically modify JavaScript and TypeScript source codes with a simplified, elegant and familiar syntax powered by recast and babel.
 - [comfyanonymous/ComfyUI](https://github.com/comfyanonymous/ComfyUI) - A powerful and modular stable diffusion GUI with a graph/nodes interface.
 - [BloopAI/bloop](https://github.com/BloopAI/bloop) - bloop is a fast code search engine written in Rust.
 - [microsoft/visual-chatgpt](https://github.com/microsoft/visual-chatgpt) - Official repo for the paper: Visual ChatGPT: Talking, Drawing and Editing with Visual Foundation Models